 Light isn't even alive in this universe, and there is still plenty of fodder for shippers, starting with the way he wears Light's watch in "rememberance," strengthened by the quote "Light, it hurts...
 My heart-", and ending with his offering at Light's altar.

-And also with Hideaki Suruga, L and Maki disguise themselves as a woman and young boy to get passed some other FBI agents and L continually makes Suruga feel uncomfortable, calling him honey, winking at him, and otherwise coming off suggestively.
+And also with Hideaki Suruga, L and Maki disguise themselves as a woman and young boy to get past some other FBI agents and L continually makes Suruga feel uncomfortable, calling him honey, winking at him, and otherwise coming off suggestively.